Poble Espanyol

-The Poble Espanyol (literally, Spanish town) is an open-air architectural museum in Barcelona, Catalonia, Spain, approximately 400 metres away from the Fountains of Montjuïc.
-Built for the 1929 Barcelona International Exposition, the museum consists of 117 full-scale buildings replicated from different places in Spain, joined forming a small town recreating urban atmospheres of disparate places with different architectures.
-It also contains a theater, restaurants, artisan workshops, and a museum of contemporary art.
+The Poble Espanyol (literally, Spanish Village) is an open-air architectural museum in Barcelona, Catalonia, Spain, approximately 400 metres away from the Fountains of Montjuïc.
+It is listed as a Cultural Asset of Local Interest (Bé Cultural d'Interès Local).
+Built for the 1929 Barcelona International Exposition, the museum consists of 117 full-scale buildings replicated from different places in Spain, put together to form a small town recreating urban atmospheres of a variety of places with a range of architectural styles.
+These buildings house a theater, restaurants, artisan workshops and a museum of contemporary art.

 History

-The museum was built for the 1929 Barcelona International Exposition as an exhibit of the architecture and townscapes found in different places in Spain.
-The idea was promoted by the Catalan architect Puig i Cadafalch and the project was realized by architects Francesc Folguera and Ramon Reventós, art critic and painter Miquel Utrillo and painter Xavier Nogués.
+The museum was built from 1926 to 1929 for the 1929 Barcelona International Exposition as an exhibit of the architecture and townscapes found in different places in Spain.
+The idea was promoted by the Catalan architect Puig i Cadafalch and the project was realized by architects Francesc Folguera i Grassi and Ramon Reventós i Farrarons, art critic and painter Miquel Utrillo and painter Xavier Nogués.

-The four professionals visited over 600,000 sites to collect examples in an attempt to synthesize characteristics that might be attributed to the Spanish traditional architecture.
-In reality, though, this sort of patched-up ensemble is proof of the wide variety, and therefore the utmost impossibility, to fulfill its claim to be a ‘Spanish’ town, because there is not a unified style or solid common traits shared among the different regions and cultures that form Spain.
+The four professionals and the driver Santiago ("el Santiac") travelled some 20,000 kilometers, visiting over 1,600 sites to select and document examples of the most emblematic architecture in each region, the aim being to recreate an "ideal village" that contained the main characteristics of the different peninsular regions, in an attempt to synthesize characteristics that might be attributed to the Spanish traditional architecture.
+This ensemble is proof of the wide variety of architecture and architectural styles in Spain, comprising a strangely amalgamated yet somehow nicely harmonious ‘Spanish’ village, although there is not a unified style or solid common traits shared among the different regions and cultures that form Spain.